Deletion-contraction triangles for Hausel-Proudfoot varieties: Introduction

-Once we have shown the deletion maps act identically on the cohomology of the $\Bet(\Gamma)$ and $\Dol(\Gamma)$, it follows that this filtration must agree on the $\Bet$ and $\Dol$ sides.
+Once we have shown the deletion maps act identically on the cohomology of the $\Bet(\Gamma)$ and $\Dol(\Gamma)$, it follows that the corresponding deletion filtrations must agree on the $\Bet$ and $\Dol$ sides.
 Thus it remains to show the deletion filtration agrees with the weight and perverse filtrations.
 This proves to be rather involved; our argument depends on introducing a combinatorial model in which the third filtration is manifest, and then arguing on each side that this combinatorial model can be realized by some (rather different on the two sides) geometric construction.